-- (1) Series A and Series C are subject to sales or redemption charges; these charges are based on purchase options chosen.
+- (1) Series A and Series T are the only series subject to sales or redemption charges; these charges are based on purchase options chosen.
 Securities purchased under the sales charge option may be subject to a negotiated fee of up to 5% at time of initial purchase.
-Securities previously purchased under the redemption charge purchase option may be subject to a redemption fee of up to 3.5% (based on date of initial purchase); new securities are not available under this options but may be acquired through switching from other Counsel funds. - (2) A negotiable advisory or asset-based fee (plus sales taxes) is payable by investors to their dealer(s) in connection with the securities held in this series.
+Securities previously purchased under the redemption charge purchase option may be subject to a redemption fee of up to 3.5% (based on date of initial purchase); new securities are not available under this option but may be acquired through switching from other Counsel funds. - (2) A negotiable advisory or asset-based fee (plus sales taxes) is payable by investors to their dealer(s) in connection with the securities held in this series.
 The fee may be collected by the Manager from the investor's account through redemption of securities and remitted to the dealer at the investor's request.
-Alternatively, the dealer may collect it directly from the investor. - (3) The management fee for this series is equal to that of Series F but is payable directly by the investor to the Manager rather than by the Fund, generally through the monthly redemption of securities. - (4) There are no management or administration fees for this series since these securities are designed to facilitate fund-of-fund investing where duplication of management fees is prohibited. - (5) This series is only available to investors utilizing the Counsel Advisor-Directed Rebalancing ("Counsel ADR") service. - (6) The Manager may, at its discretion, waive or lower the management fee (either directly or indirectly) and/or administration fee payable by investors. - (7) There are no management fees for Series Private Wealth.
-An investor must enter into an agreement to participate in a discretionary managed program offered by IPC Securities Corporation and agree to pay certain asset-based fees. - (b) Tax Loss Carryforwards

-As at the last taxation year-end, there were no capital and non-capital losses available to carry forward for tax purposes.

-(c) Securities Lending

-As at March 31, 2025 and 2024, the Fund did not have any open securities lending, repurchase or reverse repurchase transactions.
+Alternatively, the dealer may collect it directly from the investor - (3) This series is designed for investors who want to receive a monthly cash distribution at an annualized rate of up to 6% per year. - (4) The management fee for this series is equal to that of Series F but is payable directly by the investor to the Manager rather than by the Fund, generally through the monthly redemption of securities. - (5) The Manager may, at its discretion, waive or lower the management fee (either directly or indirectly) and/or administration fee payable by investors.
+Individual investors may be eligible for a management fee reduction subject to meeting certain requirements as discussed in the Fund's Simplified Prospectus. - (6) There are no management fees for Series Private Wealth.
+An investor must enter into an agreement to participate in a discretionary managed program offered by IPC Securities Corporation and agree to pay certain asset-based fees. - (7) This series is designed for investors who want to receive a fixed monthly distribution per security. - (b) Tax Loss Carryforwards - As at the last taxation year-end, there were no capital and non-capital losses available to carry forward for tax purposes. - (c) Securities Lending - As at March 31, 2025 and 2024, the Fund did not have any open securities lending, repurchase or reverse repurchase transactions. - (d) Commissions - For the periods ended March 31, 2025 and 2024, commissions paid by the Fund did not generate any third-party services that were provided or paid for by brokers. - (e) Risks Associated with Financial Instruments - i.

-(d) Commissions

-For the periods ended March 31, 2025 and 2024, commissions paid by the Fund did not generate any third-party services that were provided or paid for by brokers.

-(e) Risks Associated with Financial Instruments

-i.
 Risk exposure and management